mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ---

 Well done!
 You successfully executed most parts of what we would expected to see in an automated CI/CD pipeline, meaning:
-* Creation of an Ansible playbook
-* Run static code analysis on Ansible playbook
+* Runing a static code analysis on Ansible playbook
-* Create test environment
+* Create of a test environment
-* Run playbook against test environment
+* Runing playbook against test environment

 :star: If you like, you can re-deploy your environment and do the test over again.